patramu/autoRabitTest/README.md

 # autoRabitTest
-This for testing the autoRabit env.
+This Repository for testing the autoRabit env.